CodeIsaMystic/dbcs-website/README.md

 It's a "volunteer project" for a professional which have some simple needs and we both definitively agree that it will be not a special requirement, and need for his activity.

 The project will grow with time and this MVC architecture allows us to do so...

+> **NOTES:**
+> You possibly may encounter an issue with receiving email if you will test the forms contact and it's totally okay.
+You do have to setup your machine on this purpose if you are using WAMP as localhost.
+> Please get more infos on a Google search about " _"How to setup WAMP to send email in php"_